1997–98 Phoenix Suns season: Off-season

+Regular season

-Danny Ainge returned for his first full season as the Suns head coach, as the team won nine of their first eleven games, which included a 140–139 quadruple-overtime road win over the Portland Trail Blazers, at the Rose Garden Arena on November 14, 1997.
-The Suns continued to play competitive basketball holding a 31–15 record at the All-Star break.
-At mid-season, the team traded Cedric Ceballos to the Dallas Mavericks in exchange for three-point specialist Dennis Scott, as they posted a ten-game winning streak between March and April, winning eleven of their final twelve games of the season.
-The Suns finished in third place in the Pacific Division with a 56–26 record, earned the fourth seed in the Western Conference, and qualified for the NBA playoffs for the tenth consecutive year.
+In Danny Ainge's first full season as the team's head coach, and with the addition of McDyess and Robinson, the Suns won nine of their first eleven games of the regular season, and later on held a 31–15 record at the All-Star break.
+At mid-season, the team traded Cedric Ceballos to the Dallas Mavericks in exchange for three-point specialist Dennis Scott; before the trade, Ceballos averaged 9.5 points and 4.3 rebounds per game in 35 games.
+The Suns posted a 10-game winning streak between March and April, won eleven of their final twelve games of the season, and finished in third place in the Pacific Division with a 56–26 record, earning the fourth seed in the Western Conference; the team qualified for the NBA playoffs for the tenth consecutive year.

 The team's top scorer Rex Chapman led the Suns with 15.9 points per game, and 120 three-point field goals, while McDyess averaged 15.1 points, 7.6 rebounds and 1.7 blocks per game, and Robinson provided the team with 14.2 points and 5.1 rebounds per game.
-In addition, Jason Kidd contributed 11.6 points, 6.2 rebounds, 9.1 assists and 2.0 steals per game; he also finished second in the league in assists, while sixth man Danny Manning averaged 13.5 points and 5.6 rebounds per game off the bench, and was named the NBA Sixth Man of the Year, but did not play in any of the Suns' NBA playoff games due to a knee ligament.
-Meanwhile, Kevin Johnson only played in just 50 games, starting in just 12 of them due to tendinitis in his right knee, as he averaged 9.5 points and 4.9 assists per game, while also off the bench, second-year guard Steve Nash contributed 9.1 points and 3.4 assists per game, and McCloud contributed 7.2 points per game.
+In addition, Jason Kidd contributed 11.6 points, 6.2 rebounds, 9.1 assists and 2.0 steals per game, while sixth man Danny Manning averaged 13.5 points and 5.6 rebounds per game off the bench, and was named the NBA Sixth Man of the Year, and Kevin Johnson averaged 9.5 points and 4.9 assists per game, but only played just 50 games, starting in just 12 of them due to tendinitis in his right knee.
+Meanwhile, second-year guard Steve Nash provided with 9.1 points and 3.4 assists per game, McCloud contributed 7.2 points and 3.5 rebounds per game, Scott contributed 6.2 points per game in 29 games after the trade, Mark Bryant averaged 4.2 points and 3.5 rebounds per game, and Hot Rod Williams provided with 3.6 points and 4.4 rebounds per game.

 During the NBA All-Star weekend at Madison Square Garden in New York City, New York, Kidd was selected for the 1998 NBA All-Star Game, as a member of the Western Conference All-Star team.
 Meanwhile, Nash participated in the inaugural NBA 2Ball Competition, along with Michele Timms of the WNBA's Phoenix Mercury.
-Kidd also finished tied in thirteenth place in Most Valuable Player voting, while Ainge finished tied in fifth place in Coach of the Year voting.
+Kidd also finished tied in 13th place in Most Valuable Player voting, while Ainge finished tied in fifth place in Coach of the Year voting.

-In the Western Conference First Round of the 1998 NBA playoffs, the Suns faced off against the 5th-seeded San Antonio Spurs, who were led by David Robinson, and Rookie of the Year, Tim Duncan.
-Despite having home-court advantage in the series, the Suns would lose to the Spurs, three games to one.
 The Suns finished ninth in the NBA in home-game attendance, with an attendance of 779,943 at the America West Arena during the regular season.